JAlcocerT/JAlcocerT/content/blog/book-ba-z-skills.md

 A mockup is a visual representation or prototype of a design, typically used in the early stages of a project or product development process.
 It provides a visual overview of how a system, interface, or layout will look and function, without the full functionality or interactivity of the final product.

-A mockup is a static representation that focuses on the visual aspects, including the placement of elements, typography, color schemes, and general layout.
+**A mockup is a static representation that focuses on the visual aspects**, including the placement of elements, typography, color schemes, and general layout.

 It aims to give stakeholders a tangible visualization of the design concept and allows them to provide feedback and make informed decisions before moving forward with the development process.

 Mockups can be created using various tools, including graphic design software, prototyping tools, or even by hand sketches.